 Our mission and approach

-The mission of the lab is to determine how the brain gives rise to the rich variety of visual cognitive phenomena (recognition, imagery, etc.) observed in humans.
-To this end, we ask how visual information is processed in the brain and how such processes interact with other cognitive functions such as attention, language, and memory.
+The mission of the lab is to determine how the brain gives rise to the rich variety of human visual cognitive phenomena (recognition, imagery, etc.).
+To this end, we ask how visual information is processed in the human brain and how such processes interact with other cognitive functions such as attention, language, and memory.

-We have a specific focus on the cognitive function of visual object recognition: how does the brain translate the constant flow of photons hitting the retina into a conscious percept of the world consisting of meaningful entities – objects?
+We focus on visual object recognition: how does the brain translate the constant flow of photons hitting the retina into a conscious percept of the world consisting of meaningful entities – objects?

-How we pursue the lab mission depends fundamentally on the most important aspect of the lab: its members.
-What we do and how we do it is a function of the creativity and ideas of current lab members – everyone individually and together, through a collaborative combination of forces.
-Together with a wide network of external collaborators, this creates a highly dynamic structure of diverse experimental approaches that forms a whole, which is greater than the sum of its parts.
+The way in which we pursue the lab mission - what we do and how we do it - is foremost a function of the creativity and ideas of current lab members – everyone individually and collaboratively.
+Together with a wide network of external collaborators, this creates a highly dynamic structure of diverse experimental approaches that forms a whole greater than the sum of its parts.

-In our diversity, we are united by a methodological leitmotif: to make available new pieces of information for a new theory of vision, we integrate results from multiple methodological approaches.
-We integrate methods from across the disciplines of neuroscience (different brain imaging modalities), psychology (behavior) and computer science (deep neural networks).
+In our scientific diversity we are united by a leitmotif: to make available new pieces of information for a new theory of vision we integrate results from multiple methodological approaches.
+These are methods from across the disciplines of neuroscience (different brain imaging modalities), psychology (behavior) and computer science (deep neural networks).
 We further rely on multivariate analysis patterns such as classification, encoding models, and representational similarity analysis (RSA).

 Please find below a snapshot of some of the projects we are working on currently, ordered by larger topics (state: early 2022).